Kambatukebele/htmlcourse/README.md

     </body>
 </html>

+==> Copy this boilerplate and paste it in the index.html we just created, and save it with ctrl + s for windows or command + s for mac.

 ### Example Explained
-. <!DOCTYPE html> is a declaration that defines that this document is an HTML document . <html> is the root element of an HTML page
-. <head> is the element that contains meta information about the HTML page (ex: specify the language, SEO tags, Facebook tags, google tags, etc)
-. <title> is the element that contains the title of the HTML page . <body> is the element that contains the main content of the HTML page, and it is a container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, list, etc
+. <!DOCTYPE html> is a declaration that defines that this document is an HTML 5 document . <html> is the root element of an HTML page (must have lang to specify the language) . <head> is the element that contains meta information about the HTML page (ex: , SEO tags, Facebook tags, google tags, etc) . <title> is the element that contains the title of the HTML page . <body> is the element that contains the main content of the HTML page, and it is a container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, list, etc
 . <h1> element defines a large heading